Are you looking for the world's geography superlatives?

 Australia/Oceania is the smallest continent.
 Australia is actually smaller than the country of Brazil on the South American continent and is also only half as big as Russia, the largest country in the world!

 South America's Andes mountains are the longest mountain range in the world.
-It stretches over seven countries in South America!
+The Andes stretch over seven countries in South America!
 Read more about South America here.
-See a map of the Andes in South America below.

 The Pacific Ocean which is not only the largest, but also the deepest ocean.
 Read our Pacific Ocean Facts here.

-The Nile with 6,853km/4,258miles in length is the longest river.
-It flows northwards through 10 countries in Northeastern Africa and drains into the Mediterranean Sea in Egypt.
+The Nile with 6,853 km/ 4,258 miles in length is the longest river.
+It flows northwards through 11 countries in Northeastern Africa and drains into the Mediterranean Sea in Egypt.

-Caspian Sea with an average depth of 211 metres/690ft.
-Borders with Russia, Kazakhstan, Turkmenistan, Iran and Azerbaijan.
+The Caspian Sea has an average depth of 211 metres/ 690 ft.
+The huge lake shores are bordered by five countries: Russia, Kazakhstan, Turkmenistan, Iran and Azerbaijan.

-Sweden - with more than 257,000 islands.
+Sweden - with more than 257,000 islands, however, most of the Swedish islands are not inhabited!
 Read this interesting article about islands here.

 The Malay archipelago including Indonesia that claims 17,508 islands on their territory and the Philippines with more than 7,600 islands.